Ezequiel Duran Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have the fifth-ranked team ERA among all MLB pitching staffs (3.74).
+- The Yankees have a 3.71 team ERA that ranks fourth across all MLB pitching staffs.

-- Schmidt makes the start for the Yankees, his 16th of the season.
-He is 2-6 with a 4.65 ERA and 73 strikeouts in 71 2/3 innings pitched.
+- Severino (0-2 with a 6.30 ERA and 28 strikeouts in 30 2/3 innings pitched) gets the start for the Yankees, his seventh of the season.

-- In his last time out on Sunday, the righty went 4 2/3 innings against the Boston Red Sox, allowing two earned runs while surrendering five hits.
+- The right-hander last appeared on Sunday against the Boston Red Sox, when he threw five innings, allowing three earned runs while giving up seven hits.

-- In 15 games this season, the 27-year-old has a 4.65 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .281 to opposing hitters.
+- The 29-year-old has a 6.30 ERA and 8.4 strikeouts per nine innings in six games this season, while allowing a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.